nuvla/kafka-notify/README.md

 Kafka topics are used as the source of the messages.

-Messages can be sent to Slack or Email.
+Messages can be sent to Slack, Email, or MQQT broker.
 See examples below.
 Where applicable, environment variables contain source code defaults.

 ```